bburdette/elm-ui-examples/README.md

 Also check out rofrol's repo here:  https://github.com/rofrol/elm-ui-cookbook

+# simple dialog

+displaying elements centered in front of other elements:  https://ellie-app.com/dY9kyNpJVYKa1

+for an actual dialog you'd probably want to map the events from the background to a Noop msg.

 # code block

 I wanted a text area to display code - preserving whitespace but still doing line wrap.
 This works as expected, wrapping on spaces and then breaking words if necessary.  https://ellie-app.com/dQTRJhnwV4za1